Tips For Personal Training Disabled Clients

 Another great career path for a personal trainer with a disability is training disabled professional athletes.

-Taking a CPD Strength and Conditioning Course is a great way to get into this, as it qualifies you to train athletes and help them reach their goals.
+Gaining a qualification Strength and Conditioning is a great way to get into this, as it qualifies you to train athletes and help them reach their goals.

 As you gain more experience working with more high-profile athletes, this could then even lead to training athletes for events such as the paralympic games!